 Seasonal activities in Lake Catherine State Park

 Whether you want to fish from the shore or on a boat, Lake Catherine provides a wealth of opportunity for anglers.
-Take your fishing gear out of the camper and have the chance to catch catfish, walleye, bream, crappie, trout, and bass.
+Take your fishing gear out of the camper and try to catch catfish, walleye, bream, crappie, trout, and bass.
+Fly fishing with topwater lures is a surefire way to catch some of the most finicky bass, and you can try weighted live bait for those catfish at the bottom.
 You can also enjoy amazing views of the forests of the Ouachita Mountains from the lakeshore.

-Lake Catherine State Park provides an abundance of opportunity for aquatic adventure.
-Whether you want to bring your motorized boat on a trailer or rent a paddle boat, you’ll be in a nature lover’s dream coasting across the majestic waters of Lake Catherine.
+Lake Catherine State Park provides an abundance of opportunities for aquatic adventure.
+Whether you want to bring your motorized boat on a trailer or rent a paddleboat, you’ll be in a nature lover’s dream coasting across the majestic waters of Lake Catherine.
 Not only does the park have a full-service marina on-site, but you can also rent canoes, kayaks, and other non-motorized boats.
 You can also enjoy watersports like waterskiing along the dreamy shores of the lake during your escape to Arkansas.

 There are four historic cabins at Lake Catherine State Park that were built by the Civilian Conservation Corps in the early 20th century.
 While three of the cabins offer a chance for history buffs to step back in time, the remaining cabin is now called the Nature Cabin.
 The Nature Cabin, which was built in 1935, features exhibits where you can learn all about the natural history and cultural heritage of the park.
 You won’t want to miss the chance to visit the Nature Cabin during your RV stay at the park.